forgreatness/early_discharge_model/README.md

 # Purpose
-The goal of this project is to improve hospital care effiency by reducing the cost of early discharge.
+The goal of this project is to improve hospital care efficiency by reducing the cost of early discharge.

 ## Hypothesis
 By using EMR data from the hospital that details how a patient is treated per encounter, we can train a model that will help average the length of stay for a specific encounter.
 Helping the hospital be able to plan for additional resources.